Closed-form approximations in multi-asset market making: A quadratic approximation of the value function and its applications

 \subsection{Introduction}

 In the field of (stochastic) optimal control, finding value functions and optimal controls in closed form is the exception rather than the rule.
 One important exception goes with the class of Linear-Quadratic (LQ) and Linear-Quadratic-Gaussian (LQG) problems.
 Of course, the above market making problem does not belong to this class of control problems, for instance because the control of point processes is nonlinear by nature.
 Nevertheless, we see that price risk appears in both Model A and Model B through the quadratic term $\frac 12 \gamma q^\intercal \Sigma q$ in the Hamilton-Jacobi equation \eqref{sec2:thetagen}.
-The main idea of this paper consists in replacing the Hamiltonian functions associated with our market making problem by quadratic functions that approximate them, and then regarding the real Hamiltonian functions as perturbations of the quadratic ones.
+The main idea of this paper consists in replacing the Hamiltonian functions associated with our market making problem by quadratic functions that approximate them.
 The interest of quadratic Hamiltonian functions lies in that the resulting Hamilton-Jacobi equations can be solved in closed-form using the same tools as for LQ/LQG problems, i.e. Riccati equations.\\

 At first sight, approximating the Hamiltonian functions involved in Eq. \eqref{sec2:thetagen} by quadratic functions seems inappropriate.
 For all $i \in \{1, \ldots, d\}$, the functions $H_\xi^{i,b}$ and $H_\xi^{i,a}$ are indeed positive and decreasing and approximating them with U-shaped functions can only be valid locally.
-However, one has to bear in mind that our goal is to approximate the solution of the Hamilton-Jacobi equations and not the Hamiltonian functions themselves.
+However, one has to bear in mind that our goal is to approximate the solution of the Hamilton-Jacobi equations and not the Hamiltonian functions.
 This remark is particularly important because the Hamiltonian terms involved in the Hamilton-Jacobi equations are (up to the indicator functions that we shall discard in what follows by considering the limit case where $\forall i \in \{1, \ldots, d\}, Q^i = +\infty$) of the form

 Assuming that $\frac{\theta(t,q) - \theta(t,q+z^ie^i)}{z^i} \simeq - \frac{\theta(t,q) - \theta(t,q-z^ie^i)}{z^i}$, we clearly see that, with respect to asset $i$, the function we need to approximate is $p \mapsto H^{i,b}_\xi(p) + H^{i,a}_\xi(-p)$ rather than $H^{i,b}_\xi$ and $H^{i,a}_\xi$ themselves, and it is natural to approximate the former function with a U-shaped one!\\